pakesson/tt_simon_spi/docs/info.md

 SIMON is a family of lightweight block ciphers published by the NSA in 2013, designed for efficient hardware implementation.
 Its sister family, SPECK, similarly targets software efficiency.
 This project implements SIMON64/128, which is a variant of SIMON using 64-bit blocks and 128-bit keys.

 This project has not been hardened against side-channels or other cryptographic attacks.
-That could potentially be an interesting follow-up project.

 The ASIC implementation also includes an image illustrating a secure chip, on metal layers 1 and 2, shown in this 3D render: